danapsimer/aws-api-to-lambda-shim/Readme.md

     	zip handler.zip handler.so
     	chown `stat -c "%u:%g" .` handler.zip
     ```
-5. Create your lambda in AWS: (in the directory your lambda handler was built)
+5. Create your eawsy in AWS: (in the directory your eawsy handler was built)

     ```bash
     aws lambda create-function \